Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }}}}}},}
 ```

-From this chain, you can conclude that the `autodesk.design:assets.group-1.0.0` (as its name states) is used to store information on **parent nodes** in tree component hierarchies like **Roofs > Basic Roof > Warm Roof - Timber**, and you can deduce that the asset responsible for storing data related to **Warm Roof - Timber** is also an `autodesk.design:assets.group-1.0.0` type asset related to parent node **Basic Roof** through the `autodesk.design:relationship.reference-1.0.0` relationship type.
-This is indeed the case and the content of this asset is like the following:
+From this chain of events, it's safe to conclude that the `autodesk.design:assets.group-1.0.0` (as its name states) is used to store information on **parent nodes** in tree component hierarchies like **Roofs > Basic Roof > Warm Roof - Timber**.
+You can then deduce that the asset responsible for storing data related to **Warm Roof - Timber** is also an `autodesk.design:assets.group-1.0.0` type asset related to parent node **Basic Roof** through the `autodesk.design:relationship.reference-1.0.0` relationship type.
+This is indeed the case and the content of this asset is as follows:

 ```json
 {